As a first step, consider the who, what, when, why, and where questions to help to design your approval workflow:

-Your approval chain should be as simple and clear at it's best:
+Your approval chain should be as efficient as possible - thus, it needs to be simple and clear:

-Your teammates should know why some requests/orders/invoices require approving,
+Your teammates should understand why certain requests/orders/invoices require approval,

-Responsible persons should know what the key factors are and how they will be tracked,
+Responsible people should know the key factors and how they will be tracked,

 There should be no extra steps.

-Approval is a time-consuming process - the more steps you have the more expensive purchasing process will be
+Approval is a time-consuming process and "time is money."
+Thus, the longer the process, the more steps you have... the more expensive the purchasing process is;

-Unclear and extra steps tend to produce mistakes and deliver little to no results
+Unclear and extra steps can lead to confusion or create mistakes and deliver unwanted results;

 Once done just follow the next steps and add the approval chain: